 - Permanent damage to iconic views along the Appalachian Trail

 The FERC DEIS failed to study the visual impact the Mountain Valley Pipeline would have on the A.T. and the surrounding area.
-Multiple iconic viewpoints in Virginia are predicted to be severely impacted, including Angels Rest, Kelly Knob, Rice Fields, Dragons Tooth and McAfee Knob — some of the most visited and photographed locations on the entire A.T.
-The proposed route for the project would require the creation of a 500-foot "utility corridor" around the pipeline — 125 feet wide initially, with the option of expanding to 500 feet for future projects — which would effectively eliminate thousands of acres of pristine forest.
+Multiple iconic viewpoints in Virginia are predicted to be severely impacted, including Angels Rest, Kelly Knob, Rice Fields, Dragons Tooth and others — some of the most visited and photographed locations on the entire A.T.
+The proposed route for the project would require the creation of a 125-foot "utility corridor" around the pipeline which would effectively eliminate thousands of acres of pristine forest.
 The ATC will be performing its own visual simulations to understand the full impact of the pipeline, though we predict that the pipeline corridor could be viewed from over 20 miles away at many viewpoints.

 - Health and safety concerns for nearby communities and the surrounding environment.

 Numerous safety concerns loom over the Mountain Valley Pipeline as well.
 Situated on land that is geologically unstable — crossing over a designated seismic zone — the risk of severe erosion, landslides and pipeline failure are extremely high.
 Such instability also poses a high likelihood of natural gas leaks, which could poison the surrounding environment and contaminate the groundwater used by nearby communities.